 Capozzoli has been cast in number of pilots, Motel Hell, Take It Personal, Take Back the Block, 4Track, and Flushed.
 He has appeared in short films which have screened at festivals around the world including the Toronto International Film Festival and Stanley Film festival.
 His work has also been featured on Splitsider, Buzzfeed, Funny or Die, and College Humor.

 His self-published novel Jetsam County is speculative fiction set in the American Frontier when a space ship crashes into the Rockies, changing the lives of those settled there, and the course of history, forever.

-- He volunteers teaching improv to at-risk-youth throughout New York City, using his methods to empower the individual and to celebrate ensemble.
+He volunteers teaching improv to at-risk-youth as well as senior centers using his methods to empower the individual and celebrate ensemble.

 While in New York, Capozzoli was a theatre arts professor at Marymount Manhattan College.

 He designed an improv curriculum for New York City High schools and has done additional volunteer work helping with research to gauge the social effects of improvisation on children with autism.